The Teachings of Sathya Sai Baba

 “But if someone from the outside comes to work in your house, then you arrange about the payment and pay accordingly.
 What you pay to someone shows that this person is not from your house.

-“But when somebody becomes ‘yours’, it is not necessary to pay this person.
+“But when someone becomes ‘yours’, it is not necessary to pay this person.
 He or she works with interest, not expecting any reward for the work.

 “It is the same with God.
 When you know that God is the closest and dearest Being for you, and that He and you are one family, you do not ask for the payment.
 The one who devotes oneself to God completely is Mine and should not expect any reward.